mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/brakko/index.md

 As a brakko, you have the following special traits.

 _**Ambush Predator.**_ You can take the Hide action as a Bonus Action and add a d4 to the check.
-You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all uses when you finish a Long Rest.
+You can use this trait a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 _**Amphibious.**_ You can breathe air and water.